 Now, there are many ways to save money for retirement or develop streams of income that will support my retirement.
 For example, I may receive Social Security benefits, government or private pension benefits, income from rental properties or a business, royalties on an invention or creative work, or distributions from a retirement account such as an IRA.

 Certainly, I may continue doing work I love like Oliver Smithies, a Nobel Prize winning scientist who continued to work in his lab well past typical retirement age.
-But I'll want to have retirement funds that gives me the freedom to pursue professional or personal interests in my 70s, 80s, and beyond.
+Still, retirement funds give me the freedom to pursue professional or personal interests in my 70s, 80s, and beyond.
 And since I'm saving and investing within a designated retirement account such as a Roth IRA, Traditional IRA, 401(k) plan, or Roth 401(k) plan, then my money will grow tax-free during my working years.

 One of my financial goals is to protect my family from major losses, such as the destruction of our home, the death of a breadwinner, or a serious, costly illness.
 So, getting some form of life insurance, health insurance, and homeowner's or renter's insurance has always been on my must-do list.